How to Remove Sticker Residue Quickly and Effectively

-If you're tempted to scrape the spot with a putty knife or metal blade, don't.
-These tools might scratch the surface below the gunk.
+Once you peel off an adhesive-back sticker or label from a surface, you might be stuck with some gluey, gummy gunk left behind.
+And sometimes, it can be downright stubborn to remove.
+Figuring out how to get rid of sticker residue isn't difficult, but if you're tempted to scrape the spot with a putty knife or metal blade, don't.
+These cleaning tools might scratch the surface below the gunk.
 Instead, follow these tips to learn how to get sticker residue off glass, plastic, wood, and even clothing using products you have around the house to safely soften and remove the stuff.

-First, however, try to get as much of the residue off with your fingers as possible.
+Before you begin, try to get as much of the sticker residue off with your fingers as possible.
 Simply roll the sticky adhesive into balls with your fingertips and pluck them off.
+If you're removing tape residue from clothing, do not wash or dry the garment before the stickiness is gone.
+The stain will be tougher to remove if it has been through a drying cycle.

-Then use one of the following methods to remove any sticker residue that remains.
+Once you've removed as much as you can by hand, use one of the following methods to remove any sticker residue that remains.
 One word of caution: With all of these methods, test the surface in an inconspicuous area to make sure it won't stain or cause other damage.

-Hair dryer.
+One of the best tools to remove sticker residue is in your bathroom.
 Aim a hair dryer at the sticker residue, turn it on, and allow the hot air to loosen the adhesive.
 Scrape to remove.

 If you want to get sticker residue off wood, glass, or plastic, dab peanut butter on the spot and let it sit until the sticker residue softens.
 Use a clean rag to lift off the peanut butter as well as the residue.

 How to Get Sticker Residue Off Clothing